HimDek/Mouse-Movement-and-Buttons-to-Keyboard-Map/Readme.md

 # Mouse to Keyboard Map

 Map Mouse Movements and Buttons to Keyboard keys.
 This is usefull for games or emulators that do not support mouse inputs.
+This AHK Script makes Mouse Movement directions and Buttons act like Keyboard Keys set by you.

 ## How to Use: